Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 It’s SO easy to get caught up in how things look.
 And I get that you want your marketing materials, like your website and business cards, to reflect your brand.
 And sure, if that’s easy enough for you to do with your invoices, by all means, make ’em look pretty.

 But it’s perfectly OK to have something super simple.
 You don’t need fancy fonts or colors.
 I use one of the invoice templates from Excel and call it a day.
 And I don’t feel doing so has adversely affected me or my business.
+(Psst.
+Keep reading.
+I share a link to my invoice template below, which you’re free to use.)

 If you prefer using a product like Venmo, PayPal, or FreshBooks (to name just a few), that’s cool too.
 The most important thing is consistency.
-You need to work in “bookkeeping time” into your schedule so that you send them.
+You need to work “bookkeeping time” into your schedule so that you can send them.

 ‘Cuz otherwise, you won’t get paid.